DataDog/integrations-core/postgres/README.md

 #### Prepare Postgres

+##### Database Monitoring

+To install Database Monitoring for PostgreSQL, select your hosting solution on the [documentation site](https://docs.datadoghq.com/database_monitoring/#postgres) for instructions.

+If you are only installing the standard Postgres integration, proceed with the following steps in this guide.
+##### Standard Integration

-To get started with the PostgreSQL integration, create a read-only `datadog` user with proper access to your PostgreSQL server.
+To get started with the standard PostgreSQL integration, create a read-only `datadog` user with proper access to your PostgreSQL server.
 Start `psql` on your PostgreSQL database.

 For PostgreSQL version 10 and above, run: